Send an Email

 This project includes the Master planning of these three sites in partnership with the Town of Davidson and the development of Phase I. Phase I is projected to include an extension of West Branch Rocky River Greenway from the Abersham property, through the Allison Farm and Fisher Farm properties.
 Park improvements, such as parking will be included in Phase I.

 Abersham/Allison-Fisher Farm Park-West Branch Rocky River Greenway Master Plan.pdf

 Barton Creek Greenway will utilize a creek corridor as well as an existing utility corridor to connect JW Clay Blvd. to existing Mallard Creek Greenway.
-This NCDOT funded project is anticipated to start construction fall 2016.
+This project is funded in partnership with NCDOT.

 This project is a 1 mile extension of the existing

 Campbell Creek Greenway at WT Harris Blvd to Lockmont Drive.
 The Greenway will go under WT Harris Blvd, traverse adjacent to the creek and terminate at the end of Lockmont Drive.

 A funding partnership with Hampton Place neighborhood has made it possible to proceed with the design and construction of a bridge and trail connecting the neighborhood to existing

 Clark's Creek Greenway.